 Your academic advisor will stick with you every step of the way—from enrollment through graduation, keeping you on track and moving forward.
 Your faculty advisor will teach your degree planning and prior learning portfolio courses, helping you customize your degree and maximize your credits.

 Meet the amazing people who will be there for you.

 Going back to school as an adult and online is a different experience for many UWW Interdisciplinary Studies students.
 Learn more about the support you’ll receive.

 In addition to the federal financial aid received by most students, the university also offers UMass Amherst students the opportunity to apply for a wide-range of scholarships.
 The UWW Interdisciplinary Studies program awards thousands of dollars in scholarships for adult students each year.

 You will become an important part of a supportive community of adult students who are united in a common purpose—to complete their college degrees and change their future.

 Our students range in age from their 20s to their 80s, with an average age of 37.
 From collaborating on projects to becoming lifelong friends, UWW Interdisciplinary Studies students care about each other and are invested in each other's success.

 About forty-five percent of UWW Interdisciplinary Studies students are First Generation, which means that their parents did not graduate from a 4-year college.
 First Gen students bring important insights, questions and worries to the college experience.
 This is especially true for returning adult students.
-To support you on this journey, we offer guidance from expert faculty and staff, over a third of whom are also First Gen, as well as a Facebook group for you to connect with fellow First Gen peers.
+To support you on this journey, we offer guidance from expert faculty and staff, over a third of whom are also First Gen.

 In addition to writing coaching and ESL support, tutoring is available for subjects that adult students often need a little extra help in, such as math, philosophy, statistics, and linguistics.